talgalper/PhD-MOC/PPI Network Tools/PCSF/README.md

 --------------------
 To view script created for MOC data run see `pcsf_master.R`

-Otherwise observe pcsf documentation below.
+Otherwise refer to pcsf documentation below.